 Write a Title for the Song

 The title is one of the most important elements of the song.
 The title is what your listeners will use to purchase your song.
 Getting it right is paramount to the success of the song.
 Using the ideas, plot and character development come up with a catchy song title.
 You need to come up with a title that will embed in the mind of the listener.
 The title needs to accomplish several things.
-It needs to set the tone of the song.
-It needs to sum up the story.
-It needs to be simple and short.
+It needs to set the tone of the song, sum up the story. and be simple and short.

 Expand Song Title to Chorus